quality-liquid/cupid_code/Documentation/Design/Testing/new_test_design.md

 2. Use the sidebar to navigate to "Feedback"
 3. You should see your new review at the bottom of the list.

+Use-case: As a dater, have a conversation with the AI as you plan a date.

+0. Ensure the server is up and running for the frontend and backend.[Code/README.md](../../../Code/README.md)
+0. Sign in as a dater
+    - username: bob@cupidcode.com
+    - password: password
+0. Click the "Calendar" link on the home page.
+0. Click "Plan a date w/AI" above the calendar.
+0. In the chat box, give the AI a bare-bones idea for a date.
+This will force it to use data it already has from your profile in creating a date.
+0. Tell the AI that you like the second option, but would prefer it be a full day event.
+This should have the AI more fully flesh out the date idea.
+0. Tell the AI that you've changed your mind and would like a shorter date, and to keep it under a budget of $25.
+This should once again have the AI more fully flesh out the date idea.
+0. Accept the new idea.
+It should generate a date according to the new specifications.

+Use-case: As a dater, have a conversation with another person with the AI listening in.

+0. Ensure the server is up and running for the frontend and backend.[Code/README.md](../../../Code/README.md)
+0. Sign in as a dater
+    - username: bob@cupidcode.com
+    - password: password
+0. Click the "AI Listen" link on the home page.
+0. Find a friend.
+0. Click "Start Listening" on the AI Listen page.
+0. Have a conversation with your friend close to the built-in microphone.
+0. Observe the AI's transcript of the conversation and note its accuracy.